 Holi celebrates the death of the demoness Holika.
-According to the legendary, it was said that Holika the sister of Hiranyakashipu wants to kill her nephew name Parladh who was the impassioned devotee of Lord Vishnu on the order of his brother Hiranyakashipu.
+According to the legend, it was said that Holika the sister of Hiranyakashipu wants to kill her nephew name Parladh who was the impassioned devotee of Lord Vishnu on the order of his brother Hiranyakashipu.
 She put the Parladh on her lap and set the fire beneath them to kill the Parladh but at the same time the boy remained unharmed and Holika, to her surprise, immolated herself.
 The rites of this festival celebrate her end.

 Any visitors are slowed to view from a balcony overlooking the courtyard, with a splendid view of all the gore.
 The rites last about two hours and are concluded after the military commander smears each of the banners with the sacrificial blood.

 Hindus worship God ram as a victory day, all Hindus worship Ram at the various temple in Janakpur.
-On this day also people make animal sacrifices which is the main activities of the day.
+On this day also people make animal sacrifices which are the main activities of the day.

 The ancient kingdom of Bhaktapur and its neighboring areas recap a drama passed on over the centuries during this important festival.
 Images of wrathful and somewhat demonic deities are placed on tottering chariots, Raths.
 They are offered blood sacrifices, flowers, and coins.
 Men brimming with youthful vigor and rice beer, drag the chariots across brick-paved streets of the town, and where ever these raths stop, lamps are lit and devotees overflow into the surrounding valleys.
 More gods and goddesses too are put on Chariots and carried around so that they may see the sights.
 There is a tongue-boring ceremony at Bode village, Thimi in which there is a belief that the dedicated will be reserve a place in heaven.

-In Nepal Mother’s Day is celebrate by looking at Mother’s Face.
-On this day the children pray for mother’s good health and prosperity.
-The family gathers together and they celebrate the festival providing sweets and gift to the mother in return all the children take bliss from the mother.
+In Nepal Mother’s Day is celebrated by looking at Mother’s Face.
+On this day the children pray for their mother’s good health and prosperity.
+The family gathers together and they celebrate the festival providing sweets and gifts to the mother in return all the children take bliss from the mother.
 But those who do not have a mother or whose mother had already died.
-Those people they visit to the Mata Tirtha On this day, a special Mela is organized at Mata Tirtha.
+Those people visit the Mata Tirtha On this day, a special Mela is organized at Mata Tirtha.
 In Mata Tirtha there are two pools for bathing the lower one is bigger to use.
 The smaller upper one is called the pond of “Looking at Mother’s Face”, for it is believed, or was believed, one could see the face of one’s mother in the pool’s reflection.

 Red Machhendranath Jatra